symfony/demo/README.md

 $ php app/console server:run
 ```

-This will start a web server that's accessible at http://localhost:8000.
+This command will start a web server for the Symfony application.
+Now you can access
-It will just sit and wait forever, so don't expect it to finish.
-You can
+the application in your browser at <http://localhost:8000>.
+You can stop the built-in
-quit it later when you want by pressing `Ctrl + c`.
+web server by pressing `Ctrl + C` while you're in the terminal.

 > **NOTE**
 >
 > If you're using PHP 5.3, configure your web server to point at the `web/`
 > directory of the project.
 For more details, see:
 > http://symfony.com/doc/current/cookbook/configuration/web_server_configuration.html

-You're all done!
-Now just load up the application in your browser: http://localhost:8000